 Do you worry constantly about what may or may not happen?
 Perhaps you went through a distressing event recently or in your past, such as an accident, illness, termination, break up or something else, and you just haven’t felt like yourself since.
-You may feel on edge, overwhelmed or exhausted from fighting intrusive negative thoughts that you can’t seem to control.
+You may feel on edge, overwhelmed, exhausted, or maybe even depressed from fighting intrusive negative thoughts that you can’t seem to control.

 Maybe you are going through what’s generally considered a positive life transition, but feeling an unexpected sense of unease.
 You might be adjusting to a new job, baby or relationship.
 As you try to adapt to these changes, you may notice yourself falling behind at work or other responsibilities.
 With everything going on, don’t you just wish you could focus on the task at hand and find some relief?

 Do you struggle to engage with the present moment—to enjoy all that you have in the here and now?
 As stress pulls you further and further from your life, you may experience physical distress, such as feeling a weight on your chest making it hard to take a deep breath, tension in your neck or shoulders, heart palpitations, stomach issues, poor concentration, sleep problems, dizziness or maybe even full blown panic attacks.
 To avoid these uncomfortable sensations, you may withdraw socially or turn to TV, alcohol or drugs to numb out.